AppalachiaInteractive/com.appalachia.legal/marketing/pre-alpha/Description.md

 Get Early Access on [Steam](https://store.steampowered.com/dev/appalachia) in 2022.

-*Keepers Of Creation will always be offered as choose-your-own-price (from $0.00 to full retail price) for all members of internationally-, nationally-, state- and province-recognized Indigenous nations from around the world.*
+*Keepers of Creation will always be offered as choose-your-own-price (from $0.00 to full retail price) for all members of internationally-, nationally-, state- and province-recognized Indigenous nations from around the world.*